RebinW/active-directory-domain-services/01-domain-controller-deployment/01-domain-controller-deployment.md

    - **Functional level:** The minimum Windows Server version allowed for domain controller in this forest, meaning all domain controllers must run Windows Server 2016 or newer.
    - **DNS Server:** It is automatically selected because Active Directory requires DNS
    - **Global Catalog:** Allows efficient authentication and forest-wide object searches.
-It stores nessesary information from other domains and a full copy of its own domain.
+It stores nescesary information from other domains and a full copy of its own domain.
    - **Read-Only Domain Controller:** Used in branch offices where security is limited.
 The branch office wants:
      - Faster logins locally
      - Reduced WAN traffic